adriannovegil/awesome-observability/README.md

 - [PromViz](https://github.com/nghialv/promviz) - Promviz is an application that helps you visualize the traffic of your cluster from Prometheus data.
 - [Uchiwa](https://uchiwa.io/#/) - Uchiwa is a simple dashboard for the Sensu monitoring framework, built with Go and AngularJS.
 - [Grafterm](https://github.com/slok/grafterm) - Visualize metrics dashboards on the terminal, like a simplified and minimalist version of Grafana for terminal.
+- [Grizzly](https://github.com/grafana/grizzly) - A utility for managing various observability resources with Jsonnet.

 ### Tracing